top of page

 The Co-Founder of the Media Editing Group (MEG) is Rich Redmond

-Redmond is a former WLS-TV news journalist and a long-time member of the National Association of Black Journalists (NABJ - Chicago Chapter).
+Redmond is the former Pastor of "Blessed in the City" Christian Church, the founder, and CEO of a student incentive non-profit org., a former WLS-TV news journalist, and a long-time member of the National Association of Black Journalists (NABJ - Chicago Chapter).

-He is noted for his work as the National Co-Strategist to make the birthday of Dr. Martin Luther King, Jr. a national holiday.
-He worked under the leadership of National Strategist and Publicist, O'Field Dukes.
-Redmond also worked directly with other renowned individuals including Mrs. Coretta Scott-King to secure the holiday.
+He is most noted for his work as the Co-Strategist for the National Committee to federalize the birthday of Dr. Martin Luther King, Jr. He worked under the leadership of the committee's National Strategist, O'Field Dukes (hired by renowned singer "Stevie Wonder") and worked directly with the widow of Dr. King, Mrs. Coretta Scott-King to write the three-fold purpose for the holiday.

-He served as Media Advisor for Congressman Harold Washington's 1982-83 mayoral campaign and as Aide to Mayor Washington, Chicago's first Black Mayor from 1983-1987.
-One of Redmond's duties as Mayoral Aide was to co-produce the creation of a bi-monthly historic five-radio-stations simulcast for Mayor Washington called "The Mayor's Report."
+Rich served as Media Advisor for Congressman Harold Washington's mayoral campaign (1982-83) and as Aide to Mayor Washington, the first Black Mayor of Chicago (1983-87).
+As a Mayoral Aide, Redmond wrote programs to address various social ills in the city, and co-created Chicago's first historical five-radio-station simulcast talk show for Washington called "The Mayor's Report."

-Along with other former TV news journalists, Redmond created what is known today as the "Media Editing Group" aka "MEG," a non-partisan community organization that critiques journalism practices of Chicago TV news broadcast stations.
-As MEG is now in its 14th year, its sole purpose has always been to "Defend and Protect the Image of the Community" (D.P.I.C.), a motto that is symbolically represented in the CREST of MEG illustrated below.
+In 2011, along with other former TV news journalists, Rich created what is known today as the "Media Editing Group" (MEG).
+MEG is a non-partisan community organization that critiques journalism practices of Chicago TV news broadcast stations' reporters.
+As MEG is now in its 14th year, its sole purpose has always been to "Defend and Protect the Image of the Community" (D.P.I.C.).
+A motto that is symbolized in the CREST of MEG as illustrated below.

 bottom of page